ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 I am not going to copy paste the code of the Lambda Functions in here.
-You can check it out in the repository linked to this blog (Gitlab repository: [https://gitlab.com/nxtra/codingtips-blog](https://gitlab.com/nxtra/codingtips-blog){:target="_blank" rel="noopener noreferrer"}).
+You can check it out in the repository linked to this blog (GitLab repository: [https://gitlab.com/nxtra/codingtips-blog](https://gitlab.com/nxtra/codingtips-blog){:target="_blank" rel="noopener noreferrer"}).

-Here I will demonstrate the example of the `getLambda` function The postLambda is deployed in the same way and you can find the Terraform definitions in the git repository.
+Here I will demonstrate the example of the `getLambda` function.
+The `postLambda` is deployed in the same way and you can find the Terraform definitions in the Git repository.
 A Lambda Function is a little different from the other infrastructure we defined here.
 Not only do we need a Lambda Function as infrastructure.
 We also need to specify the code that runs in this Lambda Function.
-But where will AWS find that specific code when deploying the Lambda Function.
+But where will AWS find that specific code when deploying the Lambda Function?
 They don't have access to your local machine, have they?
-That is why you first need to ship your code to a `S3 Bucket` on AWS where it can be found when your Function is being deployed.
+That is why you first need to ship your code to a S3 Bucket on AWS where it can be found when your Function is being deployed.

-That also means creating an S3 Bucket, which you can do with this command when you want it in region eu-west-1 (Ireland):
+That also means creating an S3 Bucket, which you can do with this command when you want it in region `eu-west-1` (Ireland):
 ```bash
 aws s3api create-bucket --bucket codingtips-node-bucket --region eu-west-1 --create-bucket-configuration LocationConstraint=eu-west-1
 ```